-4 Shutter Myths Revealed04/03/2017Dan Taylor We do a lot of speaking with residents about shutters in Atlanta.
-And even if it may be surprising, when we speak to homeowners around The ATL, we hear the same few myths about shutters floating around.
+4 Shutter Myths Revealed04/03/2017Dan Taylor We do a lot of speaking with homeowners about shutters in Atlanta.
+And even if it may be surprising, when we talk to homeowners around The ATL, we hear the same few myths about shutters floating around.
 Let’s spend a few minutes to set the facts straight and expose some common plantation shutter myths so you can make the perfect choice for your home when shopping for new window treatments.
-Myth: Shutters Are Easy to Install Yourself Several home projects are simple enough to do on your own in just one day.
-Installing shutters probably isn’t one of them, however.
+Myth: Shutters Are Easy to Install Yourself Several home projects can easily be done on your own in a single day.
+Installing shutters might not be one of them, however.
 Installing new shutters can be tricky from the get-go, as the measurements of the lengths and angles of the windows have to be extremely precise to ensure an easy and tight fit, as well as to enable proper operation of your windows.
 Depending on the shutter material, from Polywood® shutters to reclaimed wood shutters, raising large shutter panels and installing them level might be a rough job.
-Unless each step of the process is done correctly, you may end up with crooked shutters or draftiness from ill-fitting weather-stripping.
+If a single part of the process is done incorrectly, you may end up with crooked shutters or draftiness from ill-fitting weather-stripping.
 Myth: Shutters Will Make Houses Look Dark Less-informed home designers might not prefer shutters, claiming they’ll make houses look dark or dimly lit.
 This myth probably stems from being unfamiliar with interior shutters.
 Think of it this way: sunlight will always enter through your windows from an angle.
 An interior shutter will let you modify that angle by tilting their louvers, offering you better control over how much light comes inside.
 And remember, shutters can still swing completely open to let in as much light as you might need.
 Myth: Shutters Are Expensive It’s a fact that shutters won’t be as cheap as your run of the mill blinds from a hardware store.
 However this myth has to do with how you’re thinking about shutters.
 If you think about shutters as just a basic decoration that you don’t expect to last more than a year or two, then yes, shutters are a little expensive.
-But shutters are a permanent part of your house, and offer several benefits: they’re energy efficient and can lower heat and air conditioning bills, they can increase your house’s appraisal value, and shutters can last decades, unlike blinds–which will need to be replaced over and over again.
-Myth: Shutters Only Look Good In Old Homes Perhaps the name “plantation shutters” has something to do with the myth that shutters are only good for old houses, but it definitely isn’t accurate.
+But shutters are a permanent part of your house, and offer several benefits: they’re energy efficient and can lower heat and air conditioning bills, they can increase your house’s appraisal value, and shutters are able to last decades, unlike blinds–which will need to be replaced over and over again.
+Myth: Shutters Only Look Good In Older Homes Perhaps the name “plantation shutters” has something to do with the myth that shutters are only good for old houses, but it definitely isn’t accurate.
 While shutters were seen often in older home styles stretching back decades, their crisp, clean lines and neutral tones makes it so they fit in just as easily with more fashionable, up-to-date designs.
 Interior shutters are the definition of versatile window treatments.
 Myth: Sunburst Shutters Atlanta Doesn’t Offer Design Consultations Ok, this one isn’t a popular myth–we just wanted to see if you were paying attention.
 The Sunburst Shutters Atlanta team is always thrilled to come to you for a complimentary, no-hassle window treatment consultation.
-Simply call 404-962-8517 or fill the form below to begin learning the truth about what shutters can offer you.
+Simply call 404-962-8517 or fill the form below to begin learning the truth about what shutters can offer your Atlanta home.